Aliciaworld/DS-TakeHomeChallenges/README.md

-## This repository shows my solutions to the book——“A Collection of Data Science Take-Home Challenges.”
-(Python)
+This repository shows how to use python libraries, including numpy, pandas, matplotlib, seaborn etc. to do data analysis.
+This whole procedure including data cleaning and formatting, exploratory data analysis, making conclusions etc.